eagleos/tengine-rpm/README.md

 ```
 - Support for lua syntax, the relevant test statements, please see the configuration of nginx.conf, you can modify the relevant configuration for the test
 - vhost.conf is an example of a site configuration that is not loaded by default, but can be modified and started by imitating it.
+- The modsecurity anti-attack module, i.e. Web Application Firewall (WAF), is enabled by default in vhost.conf, the configuration file is located at: `/app/nginx/conf/modsecurity`, and the logs are located at: `/app/nginx/logs/modsec_audit.log`
 - The compilation parameters for this rpm package are as follows:
 ```shell
 [root@EagleOS ~]# nginx -V